LSOS: Line-search Second-Order Stochastic optimization methods for nonconvex finite sums: Numerical experiments

-The second set of test problems models the training a linear classifier by minimization of the $\ell_2$-regularized logistic regression.
-Given $N$ pairs $ (\ba_i, b_i) $, where $\ba_i \in \Re^n$ is a training point and $b_i \in \{-1,1\}$ the corresponding class label, an unbiased hyperplane approximately separating the two classes can be found by minimizing the function
+The convex problems come from the training of a linear classifier by minimizing the $\ell_2$-regularized logistic regression model.
+Given the pairs $ (\ba_i, b_i) $, where $b_i \in \{-1,1\}$ is the class label associated with the training point $\ba_i \in \Re^n$, an unbiased hyperplane approximately separating the two classes can be found by solving problem~\eqref{eqn:finite_sum}, where